PaHodaie/Jooq/README.md

 2-ABOUT APPLICATION

 Application implements CRUD operations through JOOQ.
-IDE was Eclipse helios and database Postgreql v 9.
+IDE was Eclipse helios and database Postgresql V9.
 I have used this Article: https://github.com/frank-rahn